 We may earn revenue from the products available on this page and participate in affiliate programs.

-Truth: Terracotta—the color and the material—is everywhere these days.
+Truth: Terracotta—the color and the material—is everywhere.
 Thanks to earthy designers like Sarah Sherman Samuel and the couple behind Posada by the Joshua Tree House, the desert-y shade has appeared in furniture, bedding, and even bathrooms.
 And we’re certainly not mad at it.

 That’s because terracotta, the actual clay material, is a total must-have for design-minded plant parents, too.
 First of all, it’s porous, so it allows water and air to flow through it.
 You can also use it indoors and out.
 And the look, while it happens to be timely, is also totally timeless.